bdantas/make-portable/README.md

 # make-portable
-Shell script that creates portable version of a GNU/Linux application that can be used on an older target OS.
+Shell script that creates portable version of a GNU/Linux application that works even on older target OSes.

 # Why would I want this?
 So that, when that dusty old machine you haven't upgraded in years needs the newest version of some C or C++ application, you can avoid the pain of having to compile software on the old machine.
 If you want to be able to build an application on your daily-driver GNU/Linux OS then bundle everything that's needed for the application to run on an older OS, then this script may do the trick for you.